glovguy/advent_of_code/Readme.md

 # Advent of Code Entries #

 Here a few entries to the Advent of Code challenge, which is a coding challenge advent calendar created by Eric Wastl.
+I take no credit for the challenges listed below, they are merely reproduced here to contextualize the solutions I wrote.

 For more info: [Advent of Code page](http://adventofcode.com/2015/about)